 It might be surprising to hear that there’s some controversy over whether it’s a good idea to tempt your cat with lasers, but the cat-laser debate is one that has been going on for some time.

-The laser is an unattainable target, and no matter how great your cat’s hunting skills are she’s never going to get to eat it and she’s never going to finish out her predatory cycle.
+The laser is an unattainable target, and no matter how great your cat’s hunting skills are it’s never going to get to eat it and it’s never going to finish out its predatory cycle.
 Many cats figure out the ruse and stop interacting with the laser.
 Others find it immensely frustrating and may start behaving badly as a result.
 Frustrated cats act out in less than ideal ways, such as by becoming destructive or aggressive.
 If you notice a connection between playing with your cat and a laser and bad behavior, it’s probably time to put the pointer away for good.

 To help make laser pointers more of a game and less of a tease, give your cat a treat or a physical toy right when you're finished playing.
-That way she’ll get the satisfaction of a “kill,” even if it’s not of the laser itself.
+That way it’ll get the satisfaction of a “kill,” even if it’s not of the laser itself.

 Laser Pointer Safety Tips

 Provided that your cat seems to actually enjoy chasing a laser and isn’t just caught in an endless loop of hunt-pounce-disappointment, there’s probably nothing to be worried about.
-Chasing a laser is a fantastic way for your cat to get some physical and mental exercise, and also lets her tap into her kitty instincts for a bit—something that indoor cats don’t get to do quite as often as they might like to.
+Chasing a laser is a fantastic way for your cat to get some physical and mental exercise, and also lets it tap into its kitty instincts for a bit—something that indoor cats don’t get to do quite as often as they might like to.

 Of course, you should still make sure to follow proper safety tips to avoid harming your cat during play.
 Here are two big ones to note.

 Provide your cat with plenty of other toys.
 If the laser is your cat’s only outlet for play, it’s more likely that frustration will start to build up.
-Make sure that she has access to a lot of other objects for hunting and playing with, including catnip toys and wands.
+Make sure that it has access to a lot of other objects for hunting and playing with, including catnip toys and wands.